chrisgwilliams/AlexaBookRepo/MyCityFacts-AZURE/README.md

-MyCity Facts Skill as an Azure Service
+MyCity Facts Skill as an Azure based Web API Service developed in C#

-These files are for Chapter 6 of Beginning Alexa Skills Development
+These files are for Chapter 6 of Beginning Alexa Skills Development (O'Reilly)